Tucson Meet Your Birds ⋆ Tucson Bird Alliance Skip to content

 Tucson Meet Your Birds

 Saturday, February 21, 7:30–11am.
-At Sweetwater Wetlands (MAP)
+At Sweetwater Wetlands (Site Map, MAP for directions)

 Join Tucson Bird Alliance and partner organizations on Saturday, February 21, 2026 for Tucson Meet Your Birds, a free, family-friendly celebration of Southeast Arizona’s unique birds and Tucson’s new designation as part of the U.S. Fish and Wildlife Service’s Urban Bird Treaty program, recognizing our community’s commitment to bird conservation and nature access.
 Whether you’re an experienced birder or just curious, it’s a great way to connect with Tucson’s vibrant bird life and learn how you can help support it.